Sujaydas/DataAnalysisusingPython/Final Exam/Readme.md

 Output:
 --------------
-It shows different attributes such as, Number of Home Wins, Away Wins, Home Goals Scored for a particular team.
+It shows different attributes such as, Percentage change in the Number of points, Number of Home Wins, Away Wins, Home Goals Scored for a particular team over the years.

 ![analysis1](https://cloud.githubusercontent.com/assets/8064761/21072053/c21777de-be83-11e6-96a1-19e8fb311bb7.jpeg)